Later (talk show): 2000–2001: Cynthia Garrett

-The program was canceled in December 2000, with the final episode airing in January 2001.
+Over the coming months Garrett would interview guests such as Laurence Fishburne, Joe Montana, Angela Bassett, Leah Remini, Magic Johnson, Tipper Gore, and Tommy Hilfiger.
+The production of Later remained in Los Angeles from NBC Studios in Burbank, with single mother Garrett spending two days a week taping a week worth of shows before flying back to New York City to work on VH1 shows and to be with her 7-year-old son.

+Averaging 1.3 million viewers since October 2000, the program was canceled in December with the final episode airing on January 18, 2001 just as Garrett's deal with the network expired.
+Explaining the decision not to renew Later with Cynthia Garrett, president of NBC Studios Ted Harbert stated the network "wants to develop a comedy show [in the 1:30 a.m. time slot]" because it sees the time period as a "laboratory to experiment with an idea or a personality that could perhaps find its way to primetime".
 Garrett became an on-air personality for the then-new TV Guide Channel.
 Around this time, NBC began to negotiate with Carson Daly to take over the Later timeslot, but this would not happen for well over a year.

 2001–2002: Later presents SCTV

 Following the end of Later, the time slot was used for time- and content-edited repeats of the Canadian sketch comedy SCTV, a show which had previously aired on NBC from 1981 through 1983.
 A new voice-over introduction by Rita Sever presented the program as "Later presents...SCTV", but the series was otherwise identical to the syndicated SCTV repeats that had been airing for years.

 In 2001, NBC announced that MTV VJ Carson Daly would be the new host of Later.
 However, when Daly took over the time slot in January 2002, the Later name was retired, and the show went on the air as Last Call with Carson Daly, a show that would run in several iterations until September 2019, when it was replaced with A Little Late with Lilly Singh.
 This show ran until June 3, 2021, at which point NBC gave the former Later timeslot back to its affiliates.